TechnicalPursuit/TIBET/README.md

-**If you're building a true application**, a call center, an HR app, a back-office app, the kind of application you'd have formerly built in VisualBasic, Delphi, or PowerBuilder, using the web as your development/deployment platform, **we built TIBET for you**.
+**If you're building a true application**, a call center, an HR app, a back-office app, the kind of application you'd have formerly built in VisualBasic, Delphi, or PowerBuilder, and using the web as your development/deployment platform, **we built TIBET for you**.